What is weaning?

 Weaning is usually a gradual process.
 It starts when you begin feeding your baby in other ways than breast- or bottle-feeding.
 And it ends when the child no longer breastfeeds or takes a bottle.
 This process may last several weeks, a few months, or more than a year.

-Your baby may begin eating solid foods at 6 months of age.
-At this point, you may want to offer cup-feeding to supplement breast- or bottle-feedings.
+Offer your baby solid foods at 6 months of age.
 Over the next 6 months, your baby may show signs that he or she is ready to wean.

 It is important to switch gradually to the cup.
 Although some mothers stop breast- or bottle-feedings abruptly, the baby may not be ready.
 Babies find comfort from sucking and also may need the closeness and comfort breast- or bottle-feeding provides.
 Always think about your baby's emotional needs, age, and readiness as well as about your own needs, when switching from breast- or bottle-feeding to a cup.
 Toddlers (ages 1 to 2) may tolerate abrupt weaning better than babies.